lucasnell/digestion_evolution/reports/04-phylo_fits.md

 > both variables \[X and Y\] were subject to error

-Instead of an RMA regression, I’ll be using `phyr::cor_phylo`, which is similar to `ape::corphylo` but faster and can conduct parametric bootstrapping.
+Instead of an RMA regression, I’ll be using `phyr::cor_phylo`, which is similar to `ape::corphylo` but faster, more accurate, and capable of conducting parametric bootstrapping.
 P-values are calculated using bootstrap replicates.

 I used the same P-values to determine that I do not need to use `log_mass` as an independent variable for any of these fits (see